CopperPenguin96/SmartBlocks/README.md

 Known Issues
 ------
-- Not all blocks are implemented yet.
-See in the [Material.java](https://github.com/MorbZ/J2Blocks/blob/master/src/net/morbz/minecraft/blocks/Material.java) the blocks that have a check mark
+(https://github.com/MorbZ/J2Blocks/blob/master/src/net/morbz/minecraft/blocks/Material.java) the blocks that have a check mark
 **Feel free to help and fix the issues by submitting a pull request.**